 So what's the big deal?

-E-cigarette use among young people has reached epidemic levels in Summit County, the State of Colorado and the U.S.
+E-cigarette use among young people has reached epidemic levels in Summit County, the State of Colorado, and the U.S. However, in the past few years, we have seen a positive increase in teens not using e-cigarettes.

 What is vaping?